 The authors are clear in the conclusions they draw from their data and my only criticisms are about minor points of presentation.

-Response: Thank you for these positive comments, we really appreciate it.
+Response: We appreciate these positive comments.

 Comment: I assume from the main data and supplementary information that the authors measured PUR under each specific growth condition to get PUR/PAR ratios.
 However, since absorbance spectra for only one condition of light treatment for one PE and one PC rich strain are shown in Fig 2, I think that, for clarity, this needs to be explicitly stated in the methods.
 Adding information about which light conditions were used for the data shown in Fig 2 to the legend would be appropriate.

-Response: Thank you for this valuable attention.
-We added the appropriate fragment to the M&M section (L222-223).
-The legend description in Fig. 2 contains information about used light conditions.
-All spectra are available on https://github.com/FundyPhytoPhys/BalticPhotoperiod.
+Response: Thank you.
+We added the relevant text to the Materials & Methods (L222-223).
+The legend description in Fig. 2 also defines the light conditions applicable to the representative spectra presented.
+All XXXNUMBER spectra are available on https://github.com/FundyPhytoPhys/BalticPhotoperiod, now cited in the Materials & Methods.

 Comment: Line 119: what is a 'Pre-culture'?
 Mother cultures used to inoculate experimental tubes are still 'cultures'.
 Pre-experimental cultures would make more sense, or just say “Picocyanobacterial strains were maintained….”